AliBDev/student_directory_2/Student Directory - Two Tables Design Recipe Template.md

 Replace the relevant bits in this example with your own:

 ```
-# EXAMPLE

-1. Can one artist have many albums?
+1. Can a student have many cohorts?
+NO
+2. Can a cohort have many students?
 YES
-2. Can one album have many artists?
-NO

 -> Therefore,
--> An artist HAS MANY albums
+-> A cohort HAS MANY students
--> An album BELONGS TO an artist
+-> A student BELONGS TO an cohort

--> Therefore, the foreign key is on the albums table.
+-> Therefore, the foreign key is on the students table (cohort_id).
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*